-Whether you play at a highly competitve level or just friendly recreational games at your local club, golf requires selective, sufficient physical condiitoning from all who play.
+Whether you play at a highly competitive level or just friendly recreational games at your local club, golf requires selective, sufficient physical conditioning from all who play.
 The ability to maintain balance and correct posture whilst powerfully hitting the ball, places great pressure upon a player’s body.
-To play the game effectively, safely and to fully enjoy the experience; speed, power, strength, balance and accuracy are vital, achieveable by correct training conditioning.
+To play the game effectively, safely and to fully enjoy the experience; speed, power, strength, balance and accuracy are vital, achievable by correct training conditioning.

 Whilst swinging a golf club, your body moves rapidly and three dimensionally using many muscles in the upper and lower body to generate the power needed to strike the ball.
 Your muscles have other responsibilities too, such as keeping you balanced, posturally aligned and finely altering your body position to ensure accuracy of the shot.

 Most golfing shots are performed either at maximum, or close to maximum speed, starting, ending and often exceeding the limits of the player’s spine’s ability to rotate.
 In elite golfers, the golf swing can generate club head speeds of over 120mph.
 Considering how many shots, holes and rounds are played in a game of golf, this high-speed movement will be performed many times.
 Back pain and associated problems commonly occur as a result of the powerful twisting and spine bending motion in the tennis swing, along with a lack of the upper body flexibility, strength and stability to perform this movement correctly and cope with such physical demands.